Skip to Main Content

 Need more information?

 Stefan Osnowski is a German visual artist who employs one of the oldest reproduction techniques to create an intricate, digitally-inspired, ultra-modern aesthetic.
 He exclusively uses the centuries-old process of woodblock printing.
 Osnowski explores digital codes, transforming them into analog representations to depict phenomena such as time, movement, and space within a two-dimensional image frame.
 This transformation involves converting the image into an abstract binary barcode—1s and 0s—carved into a wooden panel and printed by hand using palm-sized glass lenses.
 The process of selecting a theme or medium is as integral to the concept as the physical contact and craftsmanship involved.
-In 2024, Osnowski was awarded third place in the international Luxembourg Art Prize for his work Cordoama.
-He lives and works in Lisbon.
+In 2024, Osnowski was awarded third place in the international Luxembourg Art Prize.
+He lives and works in Lisbon. „My work explores the tension between structure and unpredictability, transforming familiar motifs into shifting frameworks of time and space.
+By weaving geometric harmony with chaotic disruptions, I blur the boundaries between rationality and emotion.
+The result is a visual language that oscillates between control and spontaneity, figuration and abstraction—inviting the viewer to navigate a dynamic, ever-changing landscape.“

 Artist Recognition